History of the Bahamas: Republic of Pirates

 The Bahamians soon came into conflict with the Spanish over the salvaging of wrecks.
 The Bahamian wreckers drove the Spanish away from their wrecked ships, and attacked Spanish salvagers, seizing goods the Spanish had already recovered from the wrecks.
 When the Spanish raided the Bahamas, the Bahamians in turn commissioned privateers against Spain, even though England and Spain were at peace.
-In 1684 the Spanish burned the settlements on New Providence and Eleuthera, after which they were largely abandoned.
+In 1684, the Spanish burned the settlements on New Providence and Eleuthera, after which they were largely abandoned.
 New Providence was settled a second time in 1686 by colonists from Jamaica.

-In the 1690s English privateers (England was then at war with France) made a base in the Bahamas.
+In the 1690s, English privateers (England was then at war with France) made a base in the Bahamas.
 In 1696 Henry Every (or Avery), using the assumed name Henry Bridgeman, brought his ship Fancy, loaded with pirates' loot, into Nassau harbor.
 Avery bribed the governor, Nicholas Trott (uncle of the Nicholas Trott who presided at the trial of Stede Bonnet), with gold and silver, and by leaving him the Fancy, still loaded with 50 tons of elephant tusks and 100 barrels of gunpowder.
 Following peace with France in 1697, many of the privateers became pirates.
 From this time the pirates increasingly made Nassau, the Bahamian capital founded in 1694, their base.
 The governors appointed by the Proprietors usually made a show of suppressing the pirates, but most were accused of dealing with them.
 By 1701 England was at war with France and Spain.
-In 1703 and in 1706 combined French-Spanish fleets attacked and sacked Nassau, after which some settlers left, and the Proprietors gave up on trying to govern the islands.
+In 1703, and again in 1706, combined French-Spanish fleets attacked and sacked Nassau, after which some settlers left, and the Proprietors gave up on trying to govern the islands.

-With no functioning government in the Bahamas, English privateers operated from Nassau as their base, in what has been called a "privateers' republic," which lasted for eleven years.
+With no functioning government in the Bahamas, English privateers operated from Nassau as their base, in what has been called a "privateers' republic", which lasted for eleven years.
 The raiders attacked French and Spanish ships, while French and Spanish forces burned Nassau several times.
 The War of the Spanish Succession ended in 1714, but some privateers were slow to get the news, or reluctant to accept it, and slipped into piracy.
 One estimate puts at least 1,000 pirates in the Bahamas in 1713, outnumbering the 200 families of more permanent settlers.

 The "privateers' republic" in Nassau became a "pirates' republic".
 At least 20 pirate captains used Nassau or other places in the Bahamas as a home port during this period, including Henry Jennings, Edward Teach (Blackbeard), Benjamin Hornigold and Stede Bonnet.
 Many settler families moved from New Providence to Eleuthera or Abaco to escape harassment from the pirates.
 On the other hand, residents of Harbor Island were happy to serve as middlemen for the pirates, as merchants from New England and Virginia came there to exchange needed supplies for pirate plunder.
 Piracy provoked frequent and brutal but ineffective retaliatory attacks by the French and Spanish.